Why is there only a small percentage of rich people?

 - If your family has a negative outlook, you are more likely to be negative.

-- The habits you learn from your parents shapes the life you lead.
+- The habits you learn from your parents shape the life you lead.

 What were some of the habits the self-made millionaires in my study picked up from their parents?